f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 `rm: <path1>[,<path2>,...]`<a name="build_rm"></a>

 :   Specifies the relative paths of files or directories to delete
-    before the build is done.
+    before the build is started.
 The paths are relative to the base of the build directory - i.e. the root of the directory structure checked out from the source respository - not necessarily the directory that contains _AndroidManifest.xml_.